Kowabunga is an SD-WAN and HCI (Hyper-Converged Infrastructure) Orchestration Engine.

 Information

 cpu_price and memory_price are purely arbitrary values that express how much actual money is worth your metal infrastructure.
-These are used to compute virtual cost calculation later, when you’ll be spwaning Kompute instances with vCPUs and vGB of RAM.
+These are used to compute virtual cost calculation later, when you’ll be spawning Kompute instances with vCPUs and vGB of RAM.
 Each server being different, it’s fully okay to have different values here for your fleet.

 cpu_overcommit and memory_overcommit define the overcommit ratio you accept your physical hosts to address.
 As for price, not every server is born equal.
 Some have hyper-threading, other don’t.
 You may consider that a value of 3 or 4 is fine, other tend to be stricter and use 2 instead.
 The more you set the bar, the more virtual resources you’ll be able to create but the less actual physical resources they’ll be able to get.